Schwab Review

 When IBKR is the better core broker

-Interactive Brokers wins on: multi-currency funding (deposit EUR, convert once at institutional FX rates, hold USD), broader market and product access, and a platform you won’t outgrow at scale.
+Interactive Brokers wins on: multi-currency funding (deposit EUR, convert once at institutional FX rates, hold USD), broader market and product access, broader fractional share support, and a platform you won’t outgrow at scale.

 The trade-off is a steeper setup curve and a less polished mobile experience.
-If you’re willing to spend two hours on account setup, IBKR saves real money as your portfolio grows.
+If you’re willing to spend a couple of hours on account setup, IBKR saves real money as your portfolio grows.
+See the full IBKR review →

 Ready to open an account?